 World famous winery in the area Sauterne (Graves, Bordeaux).
 In the Bordeaux Classification In 1855, the Château was the only one to be awarded the "Premieur Cru Classé Supérieur", making it the most highly classified winery in Bordeaux.
-The castle overlooks the surrounding vineyards of Sauternes on a 75 meter high mountain.
+The castle overlooks the surrounding vineyards of Sauternes on a 75-meter high mountain.
 In 1993, the 400th anniversary was solemnly celebrated.
-During the English rule in Bordeaux in the period from 1152 to 1453, it was in the possession of the English crown and then belonged to the French king Charles VII (1403-1461).
+During the English rule in Bordeaux in the period from 1152 to 1453 it was in the possession of the English crown and belonged thereafter to the French king Charles VII (1403-1461).
 A Jacques de Sauvage leased it in 1593 (which is considered a founding year), and was bought by his descendants in 1711.

-In 1785, Comte Louis-Amédée de Lur-Saluces married the young François-Josephine, the last heir to the Sauvage d'Yquem family, who donated the castle and winery as a dowry (hence the name).
-It remained family-owned for the next two hundred years and was converted into a corporation in the 1990s.
-Since 1999, 64% of the shares are owned by the group LVMH, Comte Alexandre de Lur-Saluces as last offspring still owns shares and was also long-time general director.
+In 1785, Comte Louis-Amédée de Lur-Saluces married the young François-Josephine, the last heir of the Sauvage d'Yquem family, who donated the castle and winery as a dowry (hence the name).
+It remained family-owned for the following two hundred years and was converted into a corporation in the 1990s.
+Since 1999, 64% of the shares belong to the group LVMH, Comte Alexandre de Lur-Saluces as last descendant still owns shares and was also long-time general director.
 In 2004 there was a separation due to differences with the owner, his successor was Pierre Lurton,

-The later US President Thomas Jefferson (1743-1826) visited the estate in 1787 and after a tasting sent 30 bottles to America to his friend George Washington (1732-1799).
+The then US Ambassador to France in office and later US President Thomas Jefferson (1743-1826) visited the estate in 1787 and after a tasting sent 30 bottles to America to his friend George Washington (1732-1799).
 From the noble family, the very elaborate and costly wine production was developed, no other good used for it so much effort.
-Who actually was the first in Sauternes, who made a noble sweet wine, there are different versions.
-Jefferson certainly did not know the dessert wine in its present form, but it was then still produced in the manner of the "Y" (see at the end).
+Who actually was the first in Sauternes, the one Produced wine, there are different versions.
+Jefferson knew that Dessert wine certainly not yet in its present form, but it was then still produced in the manner of the "Y" (see below).

-Legend has it that one of the descendants of the family returned in late 1847 from a trip to Russia and only through Botrytis shrunken, noble rotten grapes found.
+Legend has it that a descendant of the family returned in late 1847 from a trip to Russia and only through Botrytis shrunken, noble rotten grapes has found.
 He therefore ordered a "late harvest".
 Another variant says that even before the then German owner of the Château La Tour Blanche had experimented with the production of noble sweet wine.
 The first vintage of d'Yquem, as we know it today, was definitely the 1847s.
 The Russian Grand Duke Konstantin Nikolayevich (1827-1892) tasted the wine in 1859 and brought it to Russia, where he became an absolute fashion drink under "Yquem".

 The present vineyard of 106 hectares on sandy gravel and clay soil is planted to 80% with Sémillon and 20% Sauvignon Blanc.
 The quality criteria are extremely strict, so there was no production at all in 1964, 1972, 1974 and 1992.
 The production is very expensive.
 Every year about three hectares of vineyards are cleared and only after three years fallow newly created.
 There will be no pesticides is used and fertilized only every three to four years with horse manure.
 In summer, the leaves of the grape zone are removed, exposing the berries to maximum sunlight.
 The usually starts in mid-October and, due to the complex practice, often extends into December.

 The fermentation takes place at 20 ° Celsius and lasts for two to six weeks.
-Thereafter, the wine contains 13 to 14% vol alcohol and 80 to 120 g / l residual sugar, It is given without clarification in 100% new Barrique barrels, which are only filled to two-thirds.
-Every three months is tapped and transferred, but the barrels are never completely filled.
-The total loss is 20%, so every two weeks a replenishment takes place.
+Thereafter, the wine contains 13 to 14% vol alcohol and 80 to 120 g / l residual sugar, It is given without clarification in 100% new barrique barrels, which are only filled to two-thirds.
+Every three months is tapped and transfilled, the barrels are never completely filled.
+The total loss is 20%, so every two weeks a replenishment.
 There is a repeated beautiful (basically without protein), but none filtration, After an expansion of at least three and a half to four years, the assemblage takes place, whereby usually 80% Sémillon and 20% Sauvignon Blanc is used.
-Every single barrel is tested and, depending on the quality of the vintage, a portion (at least 10%) is removed and sold in barrels.
+Every single barrel is tested and, depending on the vintage quality, a portion (at least 10%) is removed and sold in barrels.
 The lusciously sweet taste of the wine is incomparable, it smells intensively of honey, its color changes over the years to pale gold.